espnet/espnet/egs/vcc20/vc1_task1/README.md

 $ ./run.sh --stage 11 \
   --srcspk SEF1 --trgspk TEF1 \
   --tts_model_dir <expdir> \
-  --pretrained_model_name tts1 \
+  --pretrained_model_name tts1
-  --voc PWG
 ```

 Please make sure the parameters are carefully set:

 1. Specify the `srcspk` and `trgspk`.
 2. Specify `tts_model_dir` to the finetuned TTS experiment directory.
 If you wish to use your own trained model, set to `exp/<expdir>`.
 If you wish to use the finetuned model we provide, set to, for example, `downloads/tts1_[trgspk]/exp/<expdir>`.
-4. Specify `pretrained_model`.
+3. Specify `pretrained_model`.
 The dictionary for tokenization and stats for normalization are used. **Note that this is still necessary even if you choose to use the finetuned model we provide.**
-5. Specify `voc`.
+4. Specify `voc`.
 If you wish to use the Griffin-Lim algorithm, set to `GL`; if wish to use the trained PWG, set to `PWG`.
-6. Specify `stage` to larger than 11.
+5. Specify `stage` to larger than 11.

 With this main script, conversion is performed as follows: